Best CRM for Customer Service: 15 Tools Compared (2026)

 10. Zendesk Sell + Support

 Zendesk Sell is the CRM component of the Zendesk suite, and it integrates directly with Zendesk Support.
-When both products are used together, agents can see sales context alongside support tickets.
-The Sell sidebar within Support tickets shows deal information, contact details, and recent activity.
-This is useful for teams where sales and support overlap, such as account management or customer success.
+When both products are used together, agents see sales context alongside support tickets.
+The Sell sidebar inside Support tickets shows deal information, contact details, and recent activity.
+This is useful for teams where sales and support overlap, like account management or customer success.

 Key Features: